 Our side streets, Grant and Sherman, offer free 2-hour parking, and free overnight parking starting at 5pm (if you park on these streets any time after 3pm, you can take advantage of the two hours of daytime parking, then roll over into free overnight parking).
 To ensure you don't get a ticket, move your car by 10am the next morning.

 There is also a reasonably-priced, covered garage located at 181 High St, just a few blocks from the inn.

-Free parking is available for sedans, coups, wagons and other small cars with automatic transmission (PLEASE NOTE: Trucks, SUVS and larger cars, as well as those with manual transmission must park elsehwere).
+Free parking is available on-site for sedans, coups, wagons and other small cars with automatic transmission (PLEASE NOTE: Trucks, SUVS and larger cars, as well as those with manual transmission must park elsewhere).

 You should park in our driveway only you do not intend to use your car for the rest of the day.
 If you would prefer access to your car during the day, you need to park elsewhere.
 Whenever you will no longer use your car until the next morning, you may feel free to park in the driveway.

 Cars can be moved every morning from 7am to 11am as needed.
 Please speak to the innkeepers during this time.
 They will move any cars blocking you in.